 - Right-click a virtual machine in the inventory and select Edit Settings.

-- On the Virtual Hardware tab, select RDM Disk from the New device drop-down menu and click Add.
+- On the Virtual Hardware tab, add a new RDM disk. select RDM Disk from the New device drop-down menu and click Add.

-- Select the target LUN for the raw device mapping and click OK.
+- In the Select Target LUN dialog box, select the target LUN for the raw device mapping and click OK.

 The disk appears in the virtual device list.

 - Select the location for the mapping file.